kod34/RedPot/README.md

-# HoneyPotProject
+# RedPot

 # Description

 This is an early stage multi-service honeypot designed to be setup on a virtual machine.

-# WARNING!!
+# !!WARNING!!
 # INSTALL ON VIRTUAL MACHINE!
-DO NOT INSTALL ON YOUR LOCAL MACHINE!
+# DO NOT INSTALL ON YOUR LOCAL MACHINE!
 YOUR DATA MAY BE LOST!

 # Installation

-chmod +x requirements
+chmod +x inst
-sudo ./requirements
+sudo ./inst
+sudo pip3 install -r requirements.txt

 # Setup environment